adavarski/SaaS-ML-k8s/k8s/003-data/30000-airflow/README.md

 $ kubectl port-forward airflow-77bfd6b5bb-w7628 8080:8080 -n development

 ```
-Airflow UI password can be found in helm/files/secrets/airflow/AFPW
+Note: Airflow UI password can be found in helm/files/secrets/airflow/AFPW

-## Deploy new image to our cluster
+### Deploy new image to our cluster

-### Helm upgrade
+#### Helm upgrade
 First you have to give some unique tag to your new dag image

 Example: